anandku06/GoLearn/notes.md

 - reference types can also be declared using the built-in function **make()**
 - **multidimensional slices** : each element of slice is a slice itself

-- **append()** : append built-in function *appends elements to the end of a slice*.
+- **append()** : append built-in function _appends elements to the end of a slice_.
   - If it has sufficient capacity, the destination is resliced to accommodate the new elements.
   - If it does not, a new underlying array will be allocated.
 Append returns the updated slice.
   - It is therefore necessary to store the result of append, often in the variable holding the slice itself,
+  - if the capacity isn't enough then, for the future appends it just doubles its capacity
-    - Its a *variadic function* i.e. can take any number of arguments
+  - Its a _variadic function_ i.e. can take any number of arguments
+  - It can be prevented by using the **make()** function

 ```go
     nums := [5]int {1, 2, 3, 4, 5}